rwb/c200/README.md

 #### Topic 20: Samples and Populations (Continued)

-* 20.8: There are many ways that samples can be drawn from population.
+* 20.8: There are many ways that samples can be drawn from a population.
 * 20.9: The *sampling methodology* is the approach that is used to select a sample from the population.
 * 20.10: Two broad methodologies: (1) random or probability samples; and (2) nonprobability samples.
 * 20.11: Both are used quite often in criminology and criminal justice research.